Science

 Key Study

-• Compared 0.36 g/lb (~0.8 g/kg), 0.73 g/lb (~1.6 g/kg), 1.1 g/lb (~2.4 g/kg)
+• Comparison: 0.36 g/lb (~0.8 g/kg), 0.73 g/lb (~1.6 g/kg), 1.1 g/lb (~2.4 g/kg)

-• Those who ate only 0.8 g/kg lost 3x more muscle mass
+• Those who ate only 0.8 g/kg lost 3x more muscle mass.

-• Muscle retention stabilized around 1.6 g/kg
+• Muscle retention stabilized at approximately 1.6 g/kg.

 Conclusion